-Gansu province has a population of roughly 26 million people.
+In 2018, Gansu has a population of roughly 26 million people.
 Its population accounts for approximately 2% of China’s total, and it is the 22nd most populous province out of China’s 33 provinces, municipalities, and autonomous regions.
 Almost 92% of the population is Han Chinese with the rest being made up of Hui, Tibetan, Dongxiang, Tu, Manchu, Uyghur, Yugur, Bonan, Mongolian, Salar, and Kazakh minorities.
 This rich mix of people means that the province abounds with mosques, monasteries and temples.

-In 2014 Gansu had a nominal GDP of around $111 billion and a GDP per capita of only $4300, making it one of the poorest provinces in China.
-Recent growth in the local economy has been driven primarily by the expansion of mining and heavy industry.
-Gansu has significant deposits of minerals including many rare earth elements.
-Other significant deposits include potassium, cobalt, chromite, stibium, barite, baudisserite, selenium, gold, iridium, chromium, coal, iron, lead, crude oil, platinum, tungsten, lithium, and zinc as well as massive deposits of nickel; over 90% of China’s nickel deposits can be found in Gansu.
+Gansu also has significant deposits of over 145 different minerals, including many rare earth elements.
+Other significant deposits include potassium, cobalt, chromite, stibium, barite, baudisserite, selenium, gold, iridium, chromium, coal, iron, lead, crude oil, platinum, tungsten, lithium, and zinc as well as massive deposits of nickel.
+Over 90% of China’s nickel deposits can be found in Gansu.
 The province also significant reserves of petroleum, coal and natural gas.

 Gansu’s secondary industries accounted for approximately 34% of GDP in 2017.
 Modern industrial development in Gansu did not begin until after the railroad through the Hexi Corridor was completed in the mid-1950s.
-It was Mao Zedong‘s idea to transform the province into a center of heavy industry with Lanzhou, the capital, at its heart; Mao believed that by dispersing his manufacturing bases in western China, he would better be able to defend them in the case of enemy attack.
-Besides mining, Gansu today engages in electricity generation, petrochemical extraction and refining, oil exploration machinery, building material production, locomotive equipment, chemical fertilizers, petrochemicals, hydropower and other renewable energy manufacturing including solar and wind.
+It was Mao Zedong‘s idea to transform the province into a center of heavy industry with Lanzhou, the capital, at its heart.
+Mao believed that by dispersing China’s manufacturing bases in western China, China would better be able to defend them in the case of enemy attack.
+Gansu today engages in mining, electricity generation, nuclear power, petrochemical extraction and refining, metallurgy, oil exploration machinery, building material production, locomotive equipment, chemical fertilizers, petrochemicals, hydropower and other renewable energy manufacturing including solar and wind.
 Gansu is one of the most important solar energy bases in China and ranks fifth in terms of wind energy generation.
 Gansu also has some forest reserves.
 To take advantage of its animal husbandry and agricultural sectors, the province is also investing in leather and food processing.

 Lay of the Land

 Gansu is in China’s north western region.
 The province contains the geographical center of China.
 It resides on the upper reaches of the Yellow River in China’s western inland area, between the Tibetan Plateau, Inner Mongolia Autonomous Region and the Loess Plateau.
 Because Gansu is located at the intersection of three Highlands: the Qinghai-Tibet Plateau, the Inner Mongolia plateau and the Huangtu or Loess Plateau, it is an elevated area, with an average elevation of over 1000m above sea level.
 Part of the Qinlin Mountain range extends through the province’s south, making the southern region very rugged while the north is flat.
 The Yellow River not only flows through the south of Gansu, but it gets much water from sources within the province.
 The river has allowed Gansu to be settled since pre-historic times.
-Away from the Yellow River and its irrigation and various oases, Gansu is an arid, barren land, with warm to hot summers, and very cold winters.
+Away from the Yellow River and its various oases that dot the Hexi Corridor, Gansu is an arid, barren land with warm to hot summers, and very cold winters.
 In some areas, Gansu becomes subarctic, with temperatures dropping to -40 degrees Celsius during the winter.

 A natural land passage known as the Hexi Corridor runs through the center of the province.
 The Hexi Corridor extends 1200 km passage from Lanzhou to the Jade Gate and is peppered with oases.
-The corridor follows oases down along the northern edge of the Tibetan Plateau.
-To the south of the Hexi Corridor lies the snow-capped Qilian Mountains, with the highest peak in the province reaching 5547m above sea level.
-To the north are the flat grasslands of Mongolia and the Gobi Desert.
+The Hexi Corridor is bound in the south by the snow-capped Qilian Mountains, with the highest peak in the province reaching 5547m above sea level, and in the north by the flat grasslands of Mongolia and the Gobi Desert.

 Interesting Aspects for a Traveler

 Buddhism arrived in China over the Silk Road, and the sculptures at Bingling Si were one of the first Buddhist monuments to be created in China.
-Known as the Thousand Buddha Caves, they were carved over a period of 1600 years by sculptors hanging from ropes paid by wealthy Silk Road traders heading west.
+Known as the Thousand Buddha Caves, they were carved over a period of 1,600 years by sculptors hanging from ropes.
+They were funded by wealthy Silk Road traders heading west.
 Isolated by the waters of the Yellow River – which saved them from destruction during the Cultural Revolution –reaching them requires boat travel.

 Xiahe is an important Tibetan Monastery town that still sees Buddhist pilgrims flock to its beautiful, spiritual Labrang Monastery founded in 1709.
 The monastery is one of the six major Tibetan monasteries of the Yellow Hat Sect of Tibetan Buddhism.